andrew/ultimate-awesome/README.md

 - [awesome-bids](https://github.com/bids-standard/awesome-bids) - A curated list of awesome BIDS projects, proposals, apps and resources.
 - [awesome-paticik-zenginler-kulubu](https://github.com/bonesoul/awesome-paticik-zenginler-kulubu) - 🚀 ⚡️ ✨.
 - [awesome-headless-cms](https://github.com/caixie-team/awesome-headless-cms) - 📚 一个集合列表，包含开源或闭源的去中心化内容管理系统集合(Headless-CMS).
-- [awesome-Radiology-Report-Generation](https://github.com/Clearloveyuan/awesome-Radiology-Report-Generation) - Paper List about Radiology Report Generation and also some medical image captioning.
 - [awesome-tcb](https://github.com/CloudKits/awesome-tcb) - AWESOME of Tencent Cloud Base 😎.
 - [awesome-trianglenc](https://github.com/codeadict/awesome-trianglenc) - Awesome List for the Triangle region in North Carolina.
 Compiles a list of awesome resources for the tech community in the area.
 - [fucking-awesome-cryptography](https://github.com/Correia-jpv/fucking-awesome-cryptography) - A curated list of cryptography resources and links.
 With repository stars⭐ and forks🍴.